-Section 4.
-This act shall apply to any audit of the records of a pharmacy conducted by a managed care company, nonprofit hospital or medical service organization, health benefit plan, third-party payor, pharmacy benefit manager, a health program administered by a department of the state, or any entity that represents those companies, groups, or department.
+"This article shall apply to any audit of the records of a pharmacy conducted by a managed care company, nonprofit hospital or medical service organization, health benefit plan, third-party payor, pharmacy benefit manager, a health program administered by a department of the state except the Alabama Medicaid Agency, or any entity that represents those companies, groups, or department.

-Section 5. (a) The entity conducting an audit shall follow these procedures:

-- (1) The pharmacy contract shall identify and describe in detail the audit procedures. - (2) The entity conducting the on-site audit shall give the pharmacy written notice at least two weeks before conducting the initial on-site audit for each audit cycle.
+- "(a) The entity conducting an audit shall follow these procedures: - "(1) The pharmacy contract shall identify and describe in detail the audit procedures. - "(2) The entity conducting the on-site audit shall give the pharmacy written notice at least two weeks before conducting the initial on-site audit for each audit cycle.
 If the pharmacy benefit manager does not include their auditing guidelines within their provider manual, then the notice must include a documented checklist of all items being audited and the manual, including the name, date, and edition or volume, applicable to the audit and auditing guidelines.
 For on-site audits a pharmacy benefit manager shall also provide a list of material that is copied or removed during the course of an audit to the pharmacy.
 The pharmacy benefit manager may document this material on either a checklist or on an audit acknowledgement form.
 The pharmacy shall produce any items during the course of the audit or within 30 days of the on-site audit.

-(3) The entity conducting the on-site audit may not interfere with the delivery of pharmacist services to a patient and shall utilize every effort to minimize inconvenience and disruption to pharmacy operations during the audit process.

-- (4) An audit that involves clinical or professional judgment shall be conducted by or in consultation with a licensed pharmacist. - (5) The audit shall not consider as fraud any clerical or record-keeping error, such as a typographical error, scrivener's error, or computer error regarding a required document or record; however, such errors may be subject to recoupment.
-The pharmacy shall have the right to submit amended claims through an online submission to correct clerical or record-keeping errors in lieu of recoupment of a claim where no actual financial harm to the patient or plan has occurred, provided that the prescription was dispensed according to prescription documentation requirements set forth by the Alabama Pharmacy Act and within the plan limits.
-The pharmacy shall not be subject to recoupment of funds by the pharmacy benefits manager unless the pharmacy benefits manager can provide proof of intent to commit fraud or such error results in actual financial harm to the pharmacy benefits manager, a health insurance plan managed by the pharmacy benefits manager, or a consumer.
+- "(3) The entity conducting the on-site audit may not interfere with the delivery of pharmacist services to a patient and shall utilize every effort to minimize inconvenience and disruption to pharmacy operations during the audit process. - "(4) An audit that involves clinical or professional judgment shall be conducted by or in consultation with a licensed pharmacist. - "(5) The audit shall not consider as fraud any clerical or record-keeping error, such as a typographical error, scrivener's error, or computer error regarding a required document or record; however, such errors may be subject to recoupment, provided that a pharmacy shall not be subject to a charge-back or recoupment for a clerical or record-keeping error in a required document or record, including a typographical or computer error, unless the error resulted in overpayment to the pharmacy.
+The pharmacy shall have the right to submit amended claims through an online submission to correct clerical or record-keeping errors in lieu of recoupment of a claim where no actual financial harm to the patient or plan has occurred, provided that the prescription was dispensed according to prescription

+Act and within the plan limits.
+The pharmacy shall not be subject to recoupment of funds by the pharmacy benefits benefit manager unless the pharmacy benefits benefit manager can provide proof of intent to commit fraud or such error results in actual financial harm to the pharmacy benefits benefit manager, a health insurance plan managed by the pharmacy benefits benefit manager, or a consumer.
 A person shall not be subject to criminal penalties for errors provided for in this subsection without proof of intent to commit fraud, waste, or abuse.